On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: Preliminaries

 for $x,y,\xi \in \Omega$ with $x \neq y$ and

 for $x,\xi, \eta\in \Omega$ with $\xi \neq \eta$, whenever $|\alpha|\leq 1-\delta_{i,4}$ and $|\beta|\leq 1-\delta_{j,4}$.
 Here, $i,j \in \{1,2,3,4\}$ and

-\end{theorem} \begin{proof} Reference \cite{MR2808700} provides the claimed estimates for the Green's matrix for the case where the operator acting on the $\bG$--components of the matrix is the Laplacian.
+\end{theorem} \begin{proof} \EO{References \cite{MR2641539,MR2808700} provide} the claimed estimates for the Green's matrix for the case where the operator acting on the $\bG$--components of the matrix is the Laplacian.
 It suffices to proceed with the change of variables described in Remark~\ref{rem:LapISDivVare} and observe that the $\lambda$--components of the Green's matrix have the same differentiability properties as derivatives of the $\bG$--components. \end{proof}